 Master Nonverbal Cues: As mentioned earlier, nonverbal cues play a crucial role in conveying subtle meanings.
 Practice using your body language, facial expressions, and tone of voice to enhance the implied meaning of your words.
 A well-timed wink or a knowing smile can make all the difference.

 Develop Your Emotional Intelligence: Emotional intelligence is the ability to understand and manage your own emotions and the emotions of others.
 This is essential for effective subtle communication.
-By developing your emotional intelligence, you'll be better able to read social cues, understand unspoken meanings, and navigate complex social situations.
+By developing your emotional intelligence, you'll be better able to read social cues, understand unspoken meanings, and manage complex social situations.

 Example in Practice: Imagine you are at a work event, and the boss is talking about a recent "restructuring."
 You could lean to a colleague and say, "Well, that's certainly... something, if you know what I mean."
 This opens the door for a shared understanding of potential layoffs, shifting responsibilities, or general uncertainty without explicitly stating anything negative.